uvaai/dpr/_schedules/1 Fall 2025/index.md

 ## Passing the course

-This course consists of 3 larger assignments, that have been divided into 2 modules each.
-For the first module of an assignment, you'll only receive feedback on your code, which you can use the to improve your work.
-Then, for the second module, you'll hand in the full assignment, which will be graded on a 1 to 10 scale.
-Your grade will mainly depend on the style and design of your code.
+This course consists of three larger assignments, each divided into two modules.
+In the first module, you will submit your code and receive feedback which you can then use to improve your work.
+In the second module, you will submit the full assignment including a small research component where you analyze your results.
+This final submission will be graded on a 1 to 10 scale.

-Design

-: This is about adding effective abstractions to your code.
-Simple examples might be to use a loop instead of copy-pasting code, or writing a function for code you want to reuse several times.
+Your grade will mainly depend on: the style and design of your code, and the analysis you perform in the final part of each assignment.

 Style